Complementarians in Closed Rooms

 I’m asking that you would simply have no tolerance for misogyny and dismissiveness toward women in your spheres of influence.
 I’m asking for your deliberate and clearly conveyed influence toward the imitation of Christ in his attitude and actions toward women.

 That same day, Thabiti responded with a post in which he apologized for words spoken behind closed doors about Beth Moore.
-He said in part:

 I’ve been in rooms where your name was mentioned with disparaging tone.
 And rather than ask a few basic questions (how do you know this about her, do you have any evidence you can point us to, and so on), I said and did nothing.
 I wasn’t any different from Saul standing by holding clothes while Stephen was stoned.